-Selected items of medical/surgical supplies have limits in the amount and frequency that can be dispensed to an eligible recipient.
+Selected items of medical/surgical supplies have limits in the amount and frequency that can be dispensed to an eligible Medicaid enrollee.

-If a recipient exceeds the limit on an item, prior approval must be requested with accompanying documentation as to why the limits need to be exceeded.
+If a Medicaid enrollee exceeds the limit on an item, prior approval must be requested with accompanying documentation as to why the limits need to be exceeded.